You say Slovakia, we say Slovenia! 5 quick facts to stop mixing up the two countries

 Slovenia and Slovakia don’t share borders, they never did.

-Slovenia has a population of about 2 million, Slovakia 5.4 million.
+Today, Slovenia has a population of about 2 million, while Slovakia is home to approximately 5.4 million people.

-Piran is a coastal town in Slovenia, Adriatic Sea.
+Piran is a coastal town in Slovenia by the Adriatic Sea.

 1. Green is more than a colour in Slovenia

 Slovenia and Slovakia are both amazingly beautiful countries and tourist destinations on the rise.
-They both offer unspoiled natural landscape to explore, spa towns, lakes, caves and gorges.
-However, since more than half of Slovenia’s surface is forests (62 percent), Slovenia belongs to the top most forested European countries.
-It is a real GREEN PARADISE of Europe.
-The green colour was recognized as the most typical colour in Slovenia, its trademark.
+They both offer unspoiled natural landscapes to explore, spa towns, lakes, caves, and gorges.
+However, with more than half of Slovenia’s surface covered in forests (62 percent), Slovenia is one of the most forested European countries.

 Leave a Reply